 In children and young adults, Wilson disease Wilson Disease In Wilson disease, a rare hereditary disorder, the liver does not excrete excess copper into the bile as it normally does, resulting in accumulation of copper in the liver and liver damage.... read more (a rare hereditary disorder involving abnormal retention of copper in the liver)

 In autoimmune hepatitis, the chronic inflammation resembles inflammation caused by the body attacking its own tissues (an autoimmune reaction Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
-What triggers autoimmune disorders is not known.
-Symptoms vary depending on... read more ).
+What triggers an autoimmune disorder is not known.
+Symptoms vary depending... read more ).
 Autoimmune hepatitis is more common among women than men.

 Certain drugs can cause chronic hepatitis, particularly when they are taken for a long time.
 They include amiodarone, isoniazid, methotrexate, methyldopa, nitrofurantoin, and tamoxifen and rarely acetaminophen.